baking-code/golang-event-loop/README.md

-# golang-event-loop
+# js-things-in-golang

-Implementation of the javascript event loop in go
+Implementations of javascript concepts in golang, for fun